timjogorman/RicherEventDescription/guidelines.md

 In consider two other sentences, presumably from the same document.
-While these both fit into the idea of GENERIC you, the second doesn't pass this same \textquotedbl{}hypothetical somebody\textquotedbl{
+While these both fit into the idea of GENERIC you, the second doesn't pass this same hypothetical somebody\textquotedbl{
 test:

 - If you choose not to vote, then you choose to give your opponents all the power.
-This is another case of \textquotedbl{}well what did you bloody well expect to happen\textquotedbl{}?
+This is another case of well what did you bloody well expect to happen?

 the rephrasal attempt seems to change the meaning in this one, and thus these should be different IDENT chains:

 - If *someone} chooses not to vote, then *they choose to give *their} opponents all the power.
-This is another case of \textquotedbl{}well what did *they} bloody well expect to happen\textquotedbl{}?
+This is another case of well what did *they} bloody well expect to happen?

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ###Testing Your Understanding